 The internet is littered with epic disasters and the really stupid stuff people do with their drones.
 Due in part to people doing things like flying over forest fires, campaigns like “Don’t Be a Drone Jerk” were launched.
 Don’t be one of these people.
-There are copious resources online to help you self-educate, as well as a number of drone academies that promise to show you the ropes, even some enterprising Craigslist types.
+There are copious resources online to help you self-educate, as well as a number of drone academies that promise to show you the ropes.
 There are also great Facebook pages, like the UAV Legal News and Discussion group, that offer ongoing conversation about UAVs.
 Industry conferences like AUVSI and Drone World Expo also offer great places to meet and share ideas.

 It’s a really good idea to learn about airspace, too.
 Below is a hilarious and helpful overview of this topic, and here is a slightly longer, more educational one.
 Learning about airspace will help you understand why, as a drone pilot, you can’t fly over 400 feet, and will help prep you for the eventual FAA drone test, as this is likely to be a subject.
 Once you go down the road of starting to learn about commercial flying, you’ll see that it’s a fairly complex system.